Home / Animals / Bears for Adults

 Scene complexity varies quite a bit across the ten pages.
 A few are close-up portraits where the bear's face fills most of the frame and the linework is tight and fine.
 Others are wider compositions with the bear as part of a fuller environment — a meadow, a snow field, or a rocky ledge.
 There is one group scene with a mother and two cubs.
 Most pages lean toward realistic rather than stylized rendering, though one page has more of a mandala-style border around the subject.

-Keep the coloring going with these close topic picks
+Keep coloring with these nearby picks

 Bears for Adults coloring pages